Mpox

 • The rash can look like pimples or blisters and may be painful or itchy

-Activities that indicate increased Risk
+Activities that indicate increased risk

-Monkeypox can be acquired by anyone but some activities put people higher risk for possible infection.
+Mpox can be acquired by anyone but some activities put people higher risk for possible infection.
 Individuals at higher risk include those in these categories:

 • Engaged in any type of sex work